P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 For ToF3D we intend to have four sides to the conflict, with each having an npc leader and two playable heroes.

 ### Sapphire Dawn (Team Blue)
-- The CEO
+- The CEO - Gideon
-- The General
+- The General - Cyrus
-- The Commando
+- The Commando - Blake

 ### Ruby Dusk (Team Red)
-- The Bright Leader / The Baron
+- The Bright Leader / The Lord - Dawson
-- The Inquisitor / The Gentleman
+- The Inquisitor / The Gentleman - Archibald
-- The Rebel Leader / The Governor
+- The Rebel Leader / The Governor - Sidney

 ### Jade Twilight (Team Green)
-- The Chancellor
+- The Chancellor - Irene
-- The Admiral
+- The Admiral - Torsten
-- The Captain
+- The Captain - Claude

 ### Amber Noon (Team Yellow)
-- The King
+- The King - Ludwig
-- The Prince
+- The Prince - Tybalt
-- The Warlord
+- The Warlord - Grim

 ## Story